dlang-tour/chinese/multithreading/message-passing.md

 to the passed `delegates` - depending on the received value's type.

-To send a message to a specific thread use the function `send` and its id:
+You can send a message to a specific thread using the `send` function and the target thread's id:

     send(threadId, 42);

-`receiveOnly` can be used to just receive a specified
+`receiveOnly` can be used to ensure that only a specified type is received:
-type:

     string text = receiveOnly!string();
     assert(text == "Done");